Alpine Quick Start#

 GPU nodes: 2x25 Gb Ethernet +RoCE

-High-memory nodes: 2x25 Gb Ethernet +RoCE
+High-memory nodes: A mixture of 2x25 Gb Ethernet +RoCE and 100 Gb Ethernet

 Scratch storage: 25Gb Ethernet +RoCE